jorijn/bitcoin-dca/docs/index.rst

 About this software
 -------------------
-This DCA (Dollar Cost Averaging) tool is built with flexibility in mind, allowing you to specify your own schedule for buying and withdrawing.
+This self-hosted DCA (Dollar Cost Averaging) tool is built with flexibility in mind, allowing you to specify your schedule for buying and withdrawing.

 A few examples of possible scenario's: